-• From the Define menu, choose General Info to have the program surface the DESCRIPTION folder as illustrated here...
+• From the Define menu, choose General Info to have the program surface the DESCRIPTION folder as illustrated below.

-Alternatively, you could have clicked on the Project button located on the toolbar, and then on the DESCRIPTION tab.
+Alternatively, you can click on the Project button located on the toolbar, and then on the DESCRIPTION tab.

-- Enter the Project Name and any details/notes describing the project (PROJECT DESCRIPTION).
+- Enter the Project Name and any details/notes describing the project.
 The Project Date And Time will default to the instance you started the project however you are free to change it.
 These fields help organize and identify data sets. - From the UNITS options group, choose the applicable units of measure and from the CODE options group, select the appropriate design code.

-Description oject Name spMats Manual, Example 1 oject Description The 10" x 10" x 2" footing problem presented in Joseph F. Bowles' "Foundation Analysis and Design", Fourth Edition, 1988, p.
-461. oject Date and Time 9 ngineering Parameters Units Code spimats
+ł 3D View Description Grid Libraries Description Project Description Project Name spMats Manual, Example 1 Project Description The 10" x 10" x 2" looting problem presented in Joseph F. Bowles" "Foundation Analysis and Design", Fourth Edition, 1398, p.
+451. Project Date and Time Thursday , July 09, 2015 💌 8:00:00 AM 🔹 Engineering Parameters Units C English C Metric ACI 318-14